bonthron/wirth1976/README.md

 45 years later- it remains highly relevant. \
 The code examples are Pascal.
 Amazingly, the code compiles (unchanged) using the 2020 version of Free Pascal. https://www.freepascal.org/

-In addition to the original Pascal, I'm re-working the algorithms in JavaScript, Python, and Scheme. \
+In addition to the original Pascal, I'm re-working the algorithms in **JavaScript, Python, and Scheme**. \
 Hacking Pascal is old-school.

 ![cover](wirth1.jpg?raw=true)

+*Divergence from Wirth*: Whereas Wirth indexes arrays from 1, in all cases, I've used zero-based indexing.
+Pascal differentiates between functions and procedures; Wirth prefers procedures, I've preferred functions.

+Although the Pascal is very close to the book, for JavaScript and Python I've made small changes to make the code more idiomatic to those languages.
+Because Scheme avoids assignment and prefers recursion, this code is the most radically different and may different performance and complexity characteristics.

+- Insertion Sort
+- Straight Selection Sort
+- Straight Exchange Sort
+- Heapsort

 ### Insertion Sort
 This method is widely used by card players.
 It is a stable sort, it leaves the order of items with equal keys unchanged.